 When assessments are regressive, low-value properties can expect to pay more than their fair share of property taxes, while higher-value properties will actually pay less.
 In other words, regressivity shifts a portion of the collective tax burden from high-value properties and onto lower-value properties.
 Table 3 provides average sales and assessment data within each decile, including both individual properties and aggregate impact.
-For example, Line 1 indicates that among the bottom 10% of homes in Franklin County, local governments under-assessed recently sold property by a collective \$319,522 in property value.
-By comparison, Line 10 shows that among the county's top 10% of homes, local governments collectively under-assessed recently sold homes by more than \$108 million in property value.
-Table 3 supports the findings discussed earlier, namely, that inaccurate assessments in Franklin County produce some degree of under-assessment, and thus under-taxation, among properties of all values; because of local regressivity, however, these "benefits" disproportionately favor higher-valued properties.
+For example, Line 1 indicates that among the bottom 10% of homes in Marion County, local governments assessed taxes on an additional \$25 million worth of property value over the actual value of recently sold properties, every year.
+By comparison, Line 10 shows that among the county's top 10% of homes, local governments collectively under-assessed recently sold homes by more than \$400 million in property value.
+Table 3 supports the findings discussed earlier, namely, that inaccurate assessments in Marion County are both inaccurate and regressive, with lower-valued properties being over-assessed, and thus, under-taxed, while higher-valued properties are under-assed, and similarly under-taxed.

 Table 3 only uses data from recently sold properties.
-Scaling the estimates up to all property in Franklin County requires making some assumptions.
-Collectively, the under-assessment described in Table 3 amounted to more than \$440 million in untaxed property value among recently sold residential properties alone.
-In an average year, however, only around 5% of homes in any given community actually sell.
+Scaling the estimates up to all property in Marion County requires making some assumptions.
+Collectively, the under-assessment described in Table 3 amounted to more than \$274 million in untaxed property value among recently sold residential properties alone.
+In an average year, only around 5% of homes in any given community actually sell.
 As such, the full value of untaxed property is likely many magnitudes greater.